Krynet-Community/KAI-Compatiblity-layer/README.md

-# Krynet Compat
+# 🧩 Krynet Compat

 > **Unofficial community project**
 >
 > Krynet Compat is an independent, source-based Java compatibility layer for community-maintained Krynet ports, clients, integrations, experiments, and tooling.
 >
-> This project is **not affiliated with, endorsed by, maintained by, reviewed by, or used by Krynet, LLC or the Krynet Team.**
+> This project is **not affiliated with, endorsed by, maintained by, reviewed by, partnered with, or used by Krynet, LLC or the Krynet Team.**

 ---